Los Angeles Rams vs. Tennessee Titans NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Titans stats and trends

-- Tennessee has played eight games, with six wins against the spread.
+- Tennessee has six wins against the spread in eight games this season.

-- Tennessee's games this season have gone over the point total in 62.5% of its opportunities (five times in eight games with a set point total).
+- Tennessee's games this season have hit the over five times in eight opportunities (62.5%).

-- When Tennessee scores more than 21.0 points, it is 6-1 against the spread and 6-1 overall.
+- Tennessee is 6-1 against the spread and 6-1 overall when the team puts up more than 21.0 points.

 - The Titans collect 377.1 yards per game, just 9.6 more than the 367.5 the Rams allow.

-- When Tennessee totals more than 367.5 yards, the team is 4-1 against the spread and 4-1 overall.
+- In games that Tennessee totals over 367.5 yards, the team is 4-1 against the spread and 4-1 overall.

 - The Titans have turned the ball over 11 times, two fewer times than the Rams have forced turnovers (13).